andreaiacono/andreaiacono.github.io/tesi/thesis.md

 complexity and diversity of biological life, using the same principles that govern natural life.

-## []{#anchor-17}2.2 Historical Background
+## Historical Background

 Can a machine reproduce?
 Can software evolve?
-How can sophisticated robots be built that act in a \"human\" environment?
+How can sophisticated robots be built that act in a "human" environment?
 Can an ecosystem be reconstructed in a computer?
 How can flocks of birds fly uniformly?

 These are some of the research themes that artificial life scientists confront.

-The question \"Can a machine reproduce?\" was posed by mathematician John von Neumann in the early 1950s and was investigated before his sudden death in 1957.
+The question "Can a machine reproduce?" was posed by mathematician John von Neumann in the early 1950s and was investigated before his sudden death in 1957.
 Specifically, John von Neumann wondered whether an artificial machine could create a copy of itself, which could then